 Separately, Didi last month raised $300 million for its self-driving unit, on top of more than $500 million it raised last summer.
 The company started developing and testing autonomous vehicles in 2016.
 It has an open-road testing license for Beijing, Shanghai, and California.

-Brief Recap of Didi’s Journey to a Didi Stock Price
+Brief Recap of Didi’s Journey

 Didi’s history dates back to 2012 when Cheng Wei, a former sales manager at Alibaba, started an online service, allowing people to book taxis through their smartphones.
 The company, backed by Tencent, was primarily competing in the market against Alibaba-backed Kuaidi Dache.